takabayashi/trello-mcp-server-demo/README.md

  - `make install` - to create enviroment and install dependencies
  - `make run` - To run and inspect mcp server
  - `make claude` - To install mcp server (in dev mode) to local Claude Desktop
+ - `make client` - To run the MCP client for interactive testing

 ## Usage